 The thermal pulse created by igniting the chemically reactive compounds may be used to change the stress field within the glass.
-When the chemically reactive compound is ignited, it may produce heat and/or change volume.
-The 40 reaction may locally heat the glass, relieving or decreasing the residual stresses in the heated portion of the glass.
+When the chemically reactive compound is reaction may locally heat the glass, relieving or decreasing the residual stresses in the heated portion of the glass.
 This may be particularly advantageous in the compressively stressed layers of the glass, as residual compressive stresses can inhibit fracturing of the glass, causing fragments to be 45 larger than desired.
 By combining the chemically reactive material with an appropriate etching pattern, the compressive stresses in specific parts of the glass may be relieved and the fragmentation characteristics of the glass may be controlled.

 In some embodiments, the volumetric change that some chemically reactive materials undergo during the chemical reaction may be used to alter the stress field inside the glass.
 For example, the products of the reaction may have a smaller volume than the reactants.
-Accordingly, when the reactants, which are bound or fused with the walls of the trenches, undergo the chemical reaction, the volume of the material inside the trenches may decrease.
+Accordingly, when the reactants, 55 which are bound or fused with the walls of the trenches, undergo the chemical reaction, the volume of the material inside the trenches may decrease.
 This, in turn, may cause the products of the reaction to pull on the walls of the trenches, creating tensile stresses at the trench walls.
-The tensile stresses may counter and reduce the residual compressive stresses that originally resided in the trench walls.
+The 60 tensile stresses may counter and reduce the residual compressive stresses that originally resided in the trench walls.

 Because the magnitude of the compressive tensile stresses may be reduced, the crazing effects may be reduced.
-This may allow a crack to propagate faster and further in the compressive stress region, which in turn may increase the retain of his protion of the great leading to a smaller free mentation size.
+This may allow a crack to propagate faster and further in the 65 compressive stress region, which in turn may increase the rate of bifurcation of the crack, leading to a smaller fragmentation size.
 This may be a particularly advantageous method because the change in the volume of the filler materials that may result from a chemical reaction may be upwards of 10% or more, while the change in volume from increasing the temperature of a metal may be closer to 1% or 2%.
 Accordingly, the use of chemically reactive materials may better relieve the compressive stresses than simply depositing a metal in the trenches does.